Effects of climate change on plant biodiversity: Direct impacts

-Changing climatic variables relevant to the function and distribution of plants include increasing CO_{2} concentrations, increasing global temperatures, altered precipitation patterns, and changes in the pattern of 'extreme weather events such as cyclones, fires or storms.
-Highly variable species distribution has resulted from different models with variable bioclimatic changes.
+Changing climatic variables relevant to the function and distribution of plants include increasing CO_{2} concentrations (see CO2 fertilization effect), increasing global temperatures, altered precipitation patterns, and changes in the pattern of extreme weather events such as cyclones, fires or storms.

 Because individual plants and therefore species can only function physiologically, and successfully complete their life cycles under specific environmental conditions (ideally within a subset of these), changes to climate are likely to have significant impacts on plants from the level of the individual right through to the level of the ecosystem or biome.